Skip to Content

 Relationships with regional NGOs and government for SDG Policy

-In November 2023, Queen’s University Belfast partnered with Trinity College Dublin and University of Reading on a new €41.3 million research centre.
+Queen’s University Belfast continue to partner with Trinity College Dublin and University of Reading on a €41.3 million research centre.
 The Climate + Co-Centre directly works with government and a range of NGOs (Community Foundation Ireland and Play Think Brink) as the Co-Centre is the home for research, innovation and policy development across the interlinked challenges of climate change, biodiversity loss and water degradation.

 Cross sectoral dialogues about the SDGs